 Depending on flight schedules, we may accomplish any Yangon sightseeing missed during our first visit.
-Time-permitting we'll visit the National Museum and other sites, such as the Sule Pagoda and / or Reclining Buddha.
+Time-permitting we'll visit the National Museum and other sites, such as the Sule Pagoda and/or Reclining Buddha.

 Overnight in Yangon.
-Meal plan: Breakfast and dinner.

 Day 12 Yangon - Mount Kyaiktiyo (Golden Rock)